 Adapt or perish, now as ever, is nature’s inexorable imperative – H. G. Wells

-In Adaptive lab, we investigate into modeling, prototyping and implementation of low-cost design and runtime methodologies to tackle the above energy efficiency and reliability challenges.
-The overall aim is to learn how each application exercises the underlying hardware architectural components and thus exploit every opportunity to: 1) prune the unnecessary energy consumption, and 2) control the power knobs of the useful architectural components in an optimised way to ensure significant improvement in the scalability, energy-efficiency and reliability for these systems.
+In this lab, we investigate into modeling, prototyping and implementation of low-cost hardware and system-level methodologies to tackle the above challenges.
+The overall aim is to learn how applications, such as artificial intelligence, exercise the underlying hardware architecture and investigate opportunities to: 1) prune the circuit complexity in favour of energy reduction, 2) control the power/performance knobs autonomously to ensure energy-efficiency, and 3) develop new architectures that are by-design energy-efficient, autonomous and reliable.

-A wordmap of the keywords relevant to the various aspects of our research can be found below:
+A wordmap of the keywords relevant to our research is shown below:

 Specifically, our current research interests are:

 A. Learning Automata driven AI Hardware Design: We are pioneering a brand new AI hardware design method using the principle of learning automata.
 The new AI solution is built on propositional logic and game theory, and as such has inherent energy-frugality and explainability features.